Canada and the continental United States.

 University-owned vehicles which carry hazardous goods are covered, if they are carded in accordance with the transportation of dangerous goods legislation, and if they are listed as a "hazardous good vehicle" with Risk Management and Insurance.

-$1500, except for heavy commercial vehicles, hazardous materials vehicles, trailers and ATVs which is $2500.
+All vehicles: $2500.
 The deductible will be charged back to the department (or trustholder where applicable).

 Employees, students, and volunteers may drive university vehicles with the appropriate license and once they have become approved university drivers.